Remove the primary user from Intune devices with powershell (Switch to shared device)

 Where can I find the Primary User

-- Open the MEM Portal
+• Open the Intune Portal

-- Click Devices -> All Devices
+• Click Devices -> All Devices

-- Select a device
+• Select a Device

-- Click Properties
+• Click Properties

-Here you can find the primary user.
+In this overview you can find the primary user.
 You also have the possibility to change or remove the user.

 How can I remove the primary user to switch the device to a shared device?

-In the Git hub repository from microsoft there is a script how to show, change and delete the primary contact for a single device.
-We have adapted this script a bit so that this is done for all devices.
+In the GitHub repository from Microsoft there is a script which shows how to change and delete the primary user for a single device.
+We have rewritten this script to loop through multiple devices as well to move this to the Graph SDK to make it easier to change.

 $filter = "*10.0.19045*"